MRA Curriculum

 Students who elect to pursue the MRA-ML dual degree will be required to complete a select number of courses from the MRA and LAW programs.
 The curriculum is designed to provide knowledge of both legal and regulatory affairs.
 Students may take 3 LAW courses to replace REG 6190 Research Ethics and 2 electives.

-While the MRA program is an online program, courses in the ML program will be in person.
+While the MRA program is an online program, many courses in the ML program will be in person.
 Students who are interested in pursuing the MRA-ML dual degree will be required to attend in-person law classes.

 MRA Courses